ibm-cloud-docs/vpc/file_storage_vpc_about.md

 After you specified an encryption type for a file share, you can't change it.

+## File share replication and failover
+{: #fs-repl-failover-overview}

+You can create replicas of your file shares by setting up a replication relationship between primary file shares in one zone to replica file shares in another zone.
+Using replication is a good way to recover from incidents at the primary site when data becomes inaccessible or applications fail.
+[Failover](/docs/vpc?topic=vpc-file-storage-failover) to the replica share makes it the new, writeable primary share.
+For more information, see [About file share replication](/docs/vpc?topic=vpc-file-storage-replication).

 ## Supplemental IDs and Groups for file shares
 {: #FS-supplemental-ids}

 When a process runs on Unix/Linux, the operating system identifies a user with a user ID (UID) and group with a group ID (GID).
 These IDs determine which system resources a user or group can access.
 For example, if the target file storage user ID is 12345 and its group ID is 6789, then the mount on the host node and in a container must have those same IDs.
 The container’s main process must match one or both of those IDs to access the file share.

 with the API, you can set these attributes for controlling access to your file shares when you create a file share.
 The API provides an `initial owner` property where you can set the `UID` and `GID` values.
 Wherever you mount the file share, the root folder where you mount it uses that UID or GID owner.
 For more information, see [Add supplemental IDs when you create a file share](/docs/vpc?topic=vpc-file-storage-create&interface=api#fs-add-supplemental-id-api).

+## User tags for file shares
+{: #fs-about-user-tags}

+File storage for VPC is enabled for Global Searching and Tagging (GhoST).
+From the file service you can create user tags to organize your file shares across the VPC.
+You can create new user tags or add existing tags when provisioning a new file share or updating an existing file share.
+You can remove them at any time.
+Create, view, and manage tags from the UI or API.

+Tags are uniquely identified by a Cloud Resource Name (CRN) identifier.
+When you create a tag, you provide a unique name within your billing account.
+You can define tags in a key-value format.
+The file service sends and receives tags directly to the GhoST service.
+The Telemetry service is not used for these actions.

+For information about adding tags to file shares, see [Add user tags to file shares](/docs/vpc?topic=vpc-file-storage-managing&interface=ui#fs-add-user-tags).
+For more information about managing tags for your account, see [Working with tags](/docs/account?topic=account-tag&interface=ui).

 ## Related information
 {: #related-info-file-storage-vpc}